Council members, Mayor’s Office reach tentative deal on homeless outreach through the end of 2020

 “I think we can do a better job of responding on the street in a more coordinated way, but it’s really the first step and we have to keep working on places for people to go,” Gale said.

-The proviso budgets $245,000 for the new team and $1.067 for expanded outreach contracts, following the council’s summer plan to increase funding for outreach as it shuttered the Navigation Team.
+The proviso budgets $245,000 for the new team and $1.067 million for expanded outreach contracts, following the council’s summer plan to increase funding for outreach as it shuttered the Navigation Team.

 Councilmember Morales said in an emailed statement that she was glad to “finally get the dollars out the door.”